-Magic: The Gathering has announced the exciting product release schedule for 2021 during the Zendikar Rising debut stream!
+Magic: The Gathering has announced an update to the release schedule for 2021, including more details on the two Innistrad sets later on in the year!
 While not all of them applies to MTG Arena directly, here is everything we know so far.

 The first main expansion to be released in 2021, Kaldheim is Magic’s take on what a world inspired by Vikings might look like.
 We have seen glimpses of the world before, most notably via the Planechase card Skybreen.

 - Release date: April 15, 2021

 Get your book covers and spell satchels ready: our full reveal and deep dive into Strixhaven: School of Mages kicks off next week, beginning March 25 at 10 a.m.
 PT.
 You can catch all the action streaming live at twitch.tv/magic and at the official Magic YouTube Channel!

 Learn more about the plane of Arcavios, discover even more wonders of the Mystical Archive inside the Biblioplex, and choose your courses of study as all five colleges recruit the next class of talented mages to explore everything there is to know about Magic.

 Here’s the class schedule so you don’t miss any of the coursework Strixhaven has on the way: